Core

 Foundational Estate Planning

-Foundational estate planning brings your core documents, revocable trust structure, wills and trusts, probate avoidance, and incapacity planning into alignment so your family, assets, and intentions are clearly organized before complexity arises.
+Foundational estate planning pulls together your core documents and structure using revocable trusts, last wills, powers of attorney, and health care directives to avoid probate, and provide incapacity planning so your family, assets, and intentions are clearly organized before complexity hits.

 Overview

-A coordinated estate plan for the people, property, and decisions that matter most.
-Built to provide clear authority, practical guidance, and structure when your family needs it.
+Your estate plan should be coordinated for the people, property, and decisions that matter most to you.

-For many families, that means coordinating a revocable living trust, pour-over will, powers of attorney, disability instructions, trustee decisions, beneficiary protections, and trust funding authority into a plan that can be understood and administered when it matters.
+Nearly every family can benefit from a coordinated plan that brings together a revocable living trust, last will and testament, powers of attorney, health care agents, disability instructions, beneficiary protections, and trust funding authority into a plan that can be understood and administered on the fly.

-A foundational estate plan brings together the core documents, trust structures, and decision-making authority your family may need to rely on when important decisions need to be made.
+A foundational estate plan brings together the core documents, structures, and decision-making authority your family will need to care for you and your loved ones.

 Why It Matters